The Small Business Jobs Act of 2010, and its extensions, offers additional tax breaks for both business owners and individual taxpayers.

-President Obama signed the Small Business Jobs Act of 2010 into law in late September.
-2010.
-The Act includes several provisions that could help reduce your tax liability for 2010 and 2011.
-Some of the provisions expire in 2010, however, so you’ll need to act quickly to take advantage of them.
+President Obama signed the Small Business Jobs Act of 2010 into law in late September, 2010.
+The Act includes several provisions that could help reduce your tax liability.
+Some of the provisions have expired, but many have been extended to cover many tax years.

 Increased Section 179 Expense Limits

-The definition of expenses that could potentially qualify for Section 179 treatment has been expanded to include leasehold improvements and improvements to restaurant and retail property.
-Although you can still deduct up to a $500,000 for such items as computers and machinery, the maximum you can expense for the newer categories is limited to $250,000.
+The definition of expenses that could potentially qualify for Section 179 treatment was expanded to include leasehold improvements and improvements to restaurant and retail property.
+Although you can still deduct up to a $500,000 for such items as computers and machinery, the maximum you can expense for the newer categories is limited to $250,000 through 2015.
+Beginning in 2016 the maximum for the new categories is increased to match that of the other categories.
+Also beginning in 2016, these limits will be indexed for inflation.

 First-year Bonus Depreciation Extended

 Bonus depreciation allows you to take an additional first-year allowance of 50% of the eligible property’s cost.
-That provision, which previously covered equipment placed in service during 2009, has been extended for property acquired and put into use during 2010.
+That provision, which previously covered equipment placed in service during 2009, has been extended for property acquired and put into use during 2019.
+The bonus depreciation percentage is 50 percent for property placed in service during 2015, 2016 and 2017 and phases down, with 40 percent in 2018, and 30 percent in 2019.
 Bonus depreciation allows you to recover costs more quickly; it is not subject to purchase limits.

 General Business Credit Enhanced